anorman728/Phlute/README.md

 Can overwrite existing files by adding the `--force` flag to the CLI.

 Double line breaks for `<doc>` nodes result in double line breaks in docblock descriptions.
 Single spaces are ignored and removed from result.
 Can't really do single-spaced line breaks in docblocks.
 For the moment, I'm not planning on changing this, but it's possible I might in the future.
 I can definitely see a use case for things like examples, but I don't do that myself *that* often.

+AsprModel.xml is a second example, one that's specifically additional functions to add to the ASPR framework (also one of my repos).
+I wanted ASPR to be specifically for not much more than routing and a small amount of view, but this XML file builds a collection of classes that are very useful to handling model-oriented functions.
+(At the moment, I haven't tested AsprModel *yet*.)